WheelSims/.github/profile/GettingStarted.md

 ## Opening in Unity

-- For `sim_generic_vr`, open Unity Hub and open the root folder of your local clone.
-- For `sim_irglm`, open Unity Hub and open the Unity subfolder of your local clone.
-FIXME!
-Not done yet.
+- Launch Unity Hub and open the Unity subfolder of your local clone.